Psoriasis: Natural Treatments

 When the psoriasis began to spread to her scalp, ears and then her face, she contacted me for help.
 We began my "Hormonal Acne Diet" as it is anti-inflammatory, removes common food triggers for psoriasis, and helps balance hormones which is why women oftentimes develop psoriasis with perimenopause and menopause.

 But I also knew it would take a lot of work on Pamela's end with changing her nutrition.
-So I made it clear to Pamela that nothing I could do for her psoriasis was going to change overnight, and she would need to stay committed, to giving this a solid 3 months to see improvement.
-Pamela agreed and said she had no other choice but to try Naturopathy.
+So I made it clear to Pamela that nothing I could do for her psoriasis was going to change overnight, and she would need to stay committed, to giving this a solid THREE months to see improvement, and that I would need to work with her monthly to get it under proper control.
+Pamela agreed, promised she would do "whatever it takes" and said she had no other choice but to try Naturopathy.

 Pamela's hormones came back imbalanced.
-She was low in both progesterone and cortisol which explained the sudden spike in inflammation to me.
-I treated her hormone imbalance and we agreed to follow up at 12 weeks and reassess her plan.
+I diagnosed her with perimenopause, adrenal fatigue, and hypothyroidism.
+She was low in progesterone thyroid hormones, and cortisol which explained the sudden spike in inflammation to me and why her skin was dry and cracking.
+I saw her skin was already improving on my diet program and removing her food triggers, we treated her hormone imbalance and we agreed to let her plan take some time to work and then follow up again in a month to reassess her plan.

-A few weeks before her 12 week follow-up, Pamela called to cancel her appointment.
+A week before her next follow-up visit, Pamela called to cancel her appointment.

 I immediately panicked at the beginning of her voicemail message, I worried that something had gone wrong.
 But as I listened, she told me “I am completely better now, and I don’t have the slightest itch while on your nutrition program.
 My skin is glowing and I have never looked or felt better!
-I love my new diet, and don’t even want to learn how to moderate it at this point but, I just wanted to thank you for everything you have done for me."
+I love my new diet you put me on, feel amazing, and don’t even want to learn how to moderate it at this point but, I just wanted to thank you for everything you have done for me."

 Pamela went on to say, "I am actually in my bathing suit right now, and headed to take my grandchildren swimming at the pool, and be the fun Grandma I always wanted to be with them.
 I could not have done this without you.”

-She also mentioned that her homemade psoriasis medicine costs her only $10 a month to make and that she doesn’t even need to use it anymore as long as she follows her naturopathic diet plan and results of her Food Sensitivity Test.
-When women's hormones change such as in menopause and hypothyroidism that can also cause the skin to become more dry and susceptible to psoriasis.
+She also mentioned that her homemade psoriasis medicine costs her only ten dollars a month to make and that she doesn’t even need to use it anymore as long as she follows her naturopathic diet plan and results of her Food Sensitivity Test.
+When women's hormones change such as in menopause and hypothyroidism this can also cause the skin to become more dry and susceptible to psoriasis.

 If you need a caring Naturopathic Doctor I would be glad to help.
 To treat yourself to a Naturopathic visit simply pop over to my SCHEDULE page, so you can be my next Dermatology success story!
 Nothing makes me happier than helping women feel good in their skin!

-If you or your child are not sure if you can be successful with Naturopathy please read my post on "How to Be Successful with Naturopathic Medicine" and at least get started with my complete Dermatology Mind-Body-Spirit Program "The Hormonal Acne Diet" so we are feeding your skin the proper nutrients it needs to be healthy and glowing as well as identifying potential trigger foods, eliminating them, and working to remove all inflammatory foods from the diet.
+If you or your child are not sure if you can be successful with my Holistic Dermatology methods please first read my post on "How to Be Successful with Naturopathic Medicine" and at least get started with my complete Dermatology Mind-Body-Spirit Program "The Hormonal Acne Diet" so we are feeding your skin the proper nutrients it needs to be healthy and glowing as well as identifying potential trigger foods, eliminating them, and working to remove all inflammatory foods from the diet.

 So that is how I help my psoriasis patients as a Naturopathic Hormone Doctor in a nutshell.
 If you are excited to make nutrition changes then we will work well together as a team to execute your Holistic Dermatology Glow Up!